thenetcircle/dino/ROADMAP.md

 0.11.0
 ---
-* emit event on socket for kick/ban
+* emit event on socket for kick/ban from ui
     - to be able for clients to do ui updates in response to being kicked/banned
 * response codes
     - use defined response codes for front-end to be able to display correct error messages